Home » Type » Soups + Stews » Butternut Squash + Red Lentil Soup

 • Peel: Using a vegetable peeler, peel away the tough outer layer of skin.

 • Discard seeds: Slice the butternut squash in half.
-Using a spoon scoop out the seeds and discard.
+Using a spoon, scoop out the seeds and discard them.

 • Cut: Place the butternut squash cut sides down and slice into 3/4 inch slices.

-• Cube: Taking 3 slices at a time, placing them on their side, and cut in half lengthwise.
-Cut the halves into cubes, and repeat until butternut squash is completely cubed.
+• Cube: Take 3 slices at a time, place them on their side, and cut them in half lengthwise.
+Cut the halves into cubes, and repeat until the butternut squash is completely cubed.

 side by side photos showing the process of making vegan butternut squash red lentil soup in a white pot with items surrounding.